Kiul River

-The Kiul River (किऊल नदी) is a tributary of Ganges.
-It originates in Giridih of Jharkhand and flows through Lakhisarai, Sheikhpura and Jamui districts of the Indian state of Bihar and joins Harohar river in the Diara region.
+The Kiul River (किऊल नदी) is a tributary of the Ganges.
+It originates in Giridih in the state of Jharkhand and flows through Lakhisarai, Sheikhpura and Jamui districts of the state of Bihar and joins the Harohar river in the Diara region.

 Course

-The Kiul originates from the Tisri Hill Range in Kharagdiha police station area of Giridih district.
+The Kiul originates from the Tisri Hill Range in the Kharagdiha police station area of Giridih district.
 After forming the boundary of the district for a short distance it enters Jamui district through a narrow gorge near the Satpahari hill.
 It first flows in an easterly direction close to the southern base of the Girdheswari Hills.
 It turns northward at their eastern extremity and passes near the town of Jamui.
-Two miles south of Jamui it is joined by Barnar, below this point it receives the Alai, a mountain stream and near Jamui railway station it is joined by the Anjan.
-It then flows north-east up to Lakhisarai, It passes below the railway bridge between Kiul junction and Lakhisari station and is joined a few miles north of that place, near Rahuaghat, by the Harohar (Halahar or Harhobar), a continuation of the Sakri River.
+Two miles south of Jamui it is joined by the Barnar, below this point it receives the Alai, a mountain stream, and near Jamui railway station it is joined by the Anjan.
+It then flows northeast up to Lakhisarai, passes below the railway bridge between Kiul junction and Lakhisari station, and is joined a few miles north of that place, near Rahuaghat, by the Harohar (Halahar or Harhobar), a continuation of the Sakri River.
 After this it turns due east and falls into the Ganges near Surajgarha.
-Until it meets the Harohar the Kiul has broad sandy bed and in some places is as much as half a mile wide, though it contains very little water in summer.
+Until it meets the Harohar the Kiul has broad sandy beds and in some places is as much as half a mile wide, though it contains very little water in summer.

 In the course of its run the river traverses a total length of 111 km and drains an area of 16580 km2.